Skip to main content

 What you will need to bring each day

-There are a few necessities to bring each day to ensure your child’s comfort.
-These include your child’s baby formula, milk bottles, nappies and spare clothes.
-For older children, please pack morning tea, lunch and afternoon tea.
-Your child will also need nappies, a hat, water bottle, bedding, wipes, creams, medications and a spare set of clothes.
+Please bring the items your child needs each day.
+For babies, this includes formula, milk bottles, nappies and spare clothes.
+For older children, please bring morning tea, lunch and afternoon tea.
+All children should also have a hat, water bottle, bedding, wipes, creams, any required medication and a spare set of clothes.

 A typical day